 Today, most organizations either want to move away from their infrastructure from on-premises to the cloud or use a hybrid model.
 According to Gartner, by 2022 the public cloud computing market value will grow up to $331.2 billion.
 It's no surprise that, in the future, every company will use one of the cloud services for their applications at some point.
 However, if you are looking for the best cloud service provider for your application, here are some aspects that you must consider.
 This blog will give you an overview of storage services being offered by top cloud service providers-- Google Cloud Platform (GCP) and AWS.

 |GCP Cloud Storage Nearline||Amazon EBS|

 |GCP Persistent Disk||Amazon Glacier|

 |GCP Filestore||Amazon FSx for Lustre|

 |Amazon FSx for Windows File Server|

-Rather than understanding every service separately, let’s go through the situations where these services are best suited.
+Rather than understanding every service offering by Google Cloud and AWS separately, let’s go through the situations where these services are best suited.
 Here are some general scenarios:

-Do you want to save a large amount of data that is highly available, scalable, and with low latency (in fetching the data) for your application?
-For such situations, you have Google Cloud storage (Regional and Multi-regional) and Amazon Simple Storage Service (S3) services.
+Do you want to save a large amount of highly available data, scalable, and low latency (in fetching the data) for your application?
+You have Google Cloud storage (Regional and Multi-regional) and Amazon Simple Storage Service (S3) services for such situations.